-1. Is at least 18 years of age and has full legal capacity to volunteer; 2.
+1. Is at least 18 years of age and no older than 35 years, and has full legal capacity to volunteer; 2.
 Has read and signed an information consent letter; 3.
-Self reports having a full eye examination in the previous two years; 4.
-Anticipates being able to wear the study lenses for at least 8 hours a day, 7 days a week; 5.
-Is willing and able to follow instructions and maintain the appointment schedule; 6.
-Habitually wears soft contact lenses, for the past 3 months minimum; 7.
-Has refractive astigmatism no higher than -0.75DC in each eye; 8.
-Can be fit and achieve binocular distance vision of at least 20/30 Snellen (Available lens parameters are sphere -1.00 to -6.00D, 0.25D steps).
+Is willing and able to follow instructions and maintain the appointment schedule; 4.
+Self-reports having a full eye examination in the previous two years; 5.
+Self-reports spending on most days at least 6 hours cumulative (not necessarily in one single stretch) using digital devices such as a computer, laptop, tablet, e-reader, smartphone; 6.
+Has healthy eyes with no health condition or medication that contra-indicate contact lens wear, in the opinion of the investigator; 7.
+Anticipates being able to wear the study lenses for at least 8 hours a day, 6 days a week; 8.
+Habitually wears soft frequent replacement contact lenses, for the past 3 months minimum (NOTE: the habitual contact lens brand is restricted such that no more than one third are to be the Biofinity Energy brand (or their equivalent private label brand name) and no more than one third are to be an Alcon brand); 9.
+Has refractive astigmatism no higher than -0.75DC in each eye; 10.
+Can be fit and achieve binocular distance vision of at least 20/30 Snellen (Available lens parameters are sphere +6.00 to -6.00D, 0.25D steps).